dariuszseweryn/RxAndroidBle/README.md

 ### Error handling
 Every error you may encounter is provided via onError callback.
 Each public method has JavaDoc explaining possible errors.

+*Important* — Prior to version `1.3.0` each failure on `BluetoothGatt` was effectively closing the connection.
+From `1.3.0` onwards individual errors will not close the connection if they are not directly related to it.
+This change does allow to retry operations (i.e. after Android will establish a device bond).

 ### Helpers
 We encourage you to check the package `com.polidea.rxandroidble.helpers` which contains handy reactive wrappers for some typical use-cases.